 You may have a custom batch output coordinated between your institution and NCR Cash Management.
 Typically, these files will be delivered to you as a separate batch, expecting to be executed in batch via the “ant” process noted above.

-However, there is the option to configure OptiCash to execute your custom batch output, and it must be configured as part of installation.
+However, there is the option to configure OptiCash to execute your custom batch output, and it must be configured as part of the installation.

 There is an existing directory “jobdefs” under the deployed application, which you must use to house the desired jobs property definitions. (e.g. C:\WebSphere\AppServer\profiles\AppSrv01\installedApps\OptiCash.ear\OptiCash.war\jobdefs\)